Skip to content

 Which geometry dimensions do we have? st_dimension

 We can compute the centroid of polygon features using st_centroid.
-Compute a centroid for the selection of POIs.
+Compute a centroid for the selection of landuse.

-select * from pois where fclass = 'mall' and name is not null;
+select * from landuse where fclass = 'vineyard';

 -- compute a centroid = point which is the geometric center of mass of a geometry

-select fid, st_centroid(geom), name from pois where fclass = 'mall' and name is not null;
+select fid, st_centroid(geom) as centroid, name from landuse where fclass = 'vineyard';

 We can obtain minimum bounding box using st_envelope.
 Compute a minimum bounding box for the selection of nature reserve polygons.